Kim performed nationally in person and internationally online.

 One of Kim’s Haiku were published in Peeking Cat Poetry Magazine in July 2017.

-- Kim is passionate about helping “future poets” develop their skills.
+- Kim is invested in helping “future poets” develop their skills.
 She mentors students in elementary, middle school and high school.

-- Kim facilitated a workshop for students to improve how they recite poetry.
+- Kim facilitates workshops for students to show them how to improve how they write and recite poetry & monologues.

 - She also mentors adult poets.

-- She’s passionate about helping moms and dads parent together, even if they are in pain themselves.
+- She is vehement about helping moms and dads parent together, even if they are in pain themselves.